Norman Borlaug: Dwarfing

 Dwarfing is an important agronomic quality for wheat; dwarf plants produce thick stems.
 The cultivars Borlaug worked with had tall, thin stalks.
 Taller wheat grasses better compete for sunlight but tend to collapse under the weight of the extra grain—a trait called lodging—from the rapid growth spurts induced by nitrogen fertilizer Borlaug used in the poor soil.
 To prevent this, he bred wheat to favor shorter, stronger stalks that could better support larger seed heads.
 In 1953, he acquired a Japanese dwarf variety of wheat called Norin 10 developed by the agronomist Gonjiro Inazuka in Iwate Prefecture, including ones which had been crossed with a high-yielding American cultivar called Brevor 14 by Orville Vogel.
 Norin 10/Brevor 14 is semi-dwarf (one-half to two-thirds the height of standard varieties) and produces more stalks and thus more heads of grain per plant.
 Also, larger amounts of assimilate were partitioned into the actual grains, further increasing the yield.
 Borlaug crossbred the semi-dwarf Norin 10/Brevor 14 cultivar with his disease-resistant cultivars to produce wheat varieties that were adapted to tropical and sub-tropical climates.

-Borlaug's new semi-dwarf, disease-resistant varieties, called Pitic 62 and Penjamo 62, changed the potential yield of spring wheat dramatically.
+Borlaug's new semi-dwarf, disease-resistant varieties, called Pitic 62 and Penjamo 62, dramatically changed the potential yield of spring wheat.
 By 1963, 95% of Mexico's wheat crops used the semi-dwarf varieties developed by Borlaug.
 That year, the harvest was six times larger than in 1944, the year Borlaug arrived in Mexico.
-Mexico had become fully self-sufficient in wheat production, and a net exporter of wheat.
-Four other high-yield varieties were also released, in 1964: Lerma Rojo 64, Siete Cerros, Sonora 64, and Super X.
+Mexico had become fully self-sufficient in wheat production and was a net wheat exporter.
+Four other high-yield varieties were also released in 1964: Lerma Rojo 64, Siete Cerros, Sonora 64, and Super X.